 Beef and Guinness Pie brings together Irish beef and Guinness, two of Ireland's most famous products.
-The long-slow cooking of the filling creates not just perfectly tender beef, it also allows the flavour of the Guinness to permeate the meat and the vegetables and produce a thick, luscious sauce.
-This is truly hearty and hale food.
+The long slow cooking of the filling creates not just perfectly tender beef, it also allows the flavor of the Guinness to permeate the meat and the vegetables and produce a thick, luscious sauce.

 - For the Pastry: